 No matter how large or small your fleet might be, reliability is the name of the game.
 The more often your trucks need repairs, the more your business will suffer.
 How do you keep that downtime to a minimum?
 Your truck transmission is one of the most critical parts you need to keep an eye on if you want to keep your trucks on the road.
 In fact, there are several ways your Eaton Fuller heavy-duty transmission maintenance can have an impact on your business.

 The Importance of Transmission Maintenance

-As you and your drivers are pushing to meet your customers’ delivery goals, it’s easy for essential maintenance to end up on the back burner.
-If that happens you’re putting both your drivers and your profits at risk.
+As you and your truck drivers are pushing to meet your customers’ delivery goals, it’s easy for essential maintenance to end up on the back burner.
+If that happens, you’re putting both your drivers and your profits at risk.